someth1ngs/Final_Project_Binar_Academy-Cloned-/readme.md

 # Notes
 This is a Cloned Repo from my Final Project at Binar Academy, i cloned it cause the Project is being Private, and i don't have the access to edit the settings (I'm not the owner), fyi this repository doesn't have a cloned Deploy, instead i credited the official and original deploy from the original repository

+i make this solely purpose is to publicly my project for Final Report "Kampus Merdeka"